open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 - [Rust](/docs/instrumentation/rust/)

 Every microservice has a specific goal and can communicate with others by using a global gRPC definition.
-Persistent information is saved into a postgresql database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
+Persistent information is saved into a PostgreSQL database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
 All of the microservices, including the front-end, are connected to the same OpenTelemetry collector